 These socks were made for wandering, and they do like to tour my chest wall as I’m moving about.
 They really like to get around while I’m running on the treadmill.
-Before I know it, they’ve worked their way under my armpit and each pump of my arm jams them a little further back under my arm.
+Before I know it, they’ve worked their way under my armpit and each pump of my arm jams them a little further back under my arm, or even more frequently, they pile up right in the center of my chest.
 Excuse me a moment while I reach in and readjust my “girls” while running, and hopefully not stumbling, on the treadmill.
 Graceful, no?
 I find myself pushing my socks back into place as I walk around town.
 The boob is gone, it doesn’t feel like a boob anymore, so it’s easy to forget that while they’re just socks to me, to the average pedestrian it looks like I’m groping and playing with my boobs and I try to corral them back into place.

 And yoga? the socks are likely to wind up just about anywhere, but I’ve mastered the art of readjustment during downward dog.
 People look at each other less during yoga anyways.

 It’s not just while I’m exercising that the socks become an issue.
 A few weeks ago we sailed around Seattle on a gorgeous schooner.
 I disembarked the ship and my husband handed my 1 year old daughter down to me.
 She was a little wobbly on her feet as I set her down and knelt next to her on the deck.
 To catch her balance, she reached up and grabbed my shirt, and managed to grab my bra in the same handful.
 Out tumbled my sports socks in full sight of everyone looking down from the ship.